 ‘Discipline and Comprehensiveness: Anglican Prayer Book Revision in the 1920s’, Studies in Church History, Vol. 43 (2007), pp. 377-87.

 See also Open Research Online for further details of my research publications.

-I am currently Module Team Chair for A332 Why is Religion Controversial? and on the Module Production Team for A113 Revolutions.
+I am currently on the Module Team for A113: Revolutions.

 I was previously Module Production Chair for A227 (Exploring Religion: Places, Practices, Texts and Experiences), which will have its first presentation in October 2017.
-I am also on the team producing Level 1 Arts modules.
+I am also on the team producing Level 1 Arts and Social Sciences modules.
 I have previously taught on: